How to Get Mold Out of Clothes (and When They’re Not Safe to Keep)

 There are many reasons you may end up with mold on your clothes.
 Whether it’s due to damp clothes sitting for too long in a hamper or something more nefarious, testing your home and clothes can give you vital information in regards to the health of your home.
-Removing mold from your clothes and home is a very important step in keeping on top of your health as mold exposure, depending on the type and amount of mold spores present, can create mold sickness which can be quite devastating.
+Many people ask “Can you wash mold out of clothes?”
+Removing mold from your clothes and home is often possible and a very important step in keeping on top of your health, as mold exposure, depending on the type and amount of mold spores present, can create mold sickness which can be quite devastating.
 I can attest to this first hand and I share my story of mold illness below on PBS American Health Journal.

 Read on and I’ll not only give you step-by-step instructions for getting mold out of clothes, but I will also share how to recognize the signs that it may be time to throw that garment away!
 These steps were given to me by both a physician who is an expert in mycology (study of fungus) and mold remediation company we hired.
 Below I add a before and after photo of my favorite jean jacket.